iankorf/MCB185-2023/unit5_advanced_linux/README.md

 shows user permissions `rw-`.
 I have read and write permission but not execute.
 The next triplets are for group and public.
 Both have read permission, but not write or execute.
 Let's first turn on all permissions for everyone using the `chmod` command and then list again.
-The numbers below will be explained shortly.
+The `777` below will be explained shortly.

 ```
 chmod 777 00helloworld.py